neilramaswamy/structured-streaming/docs/guides/io/sources.md

 ### File source

-The name for the file source format is one of the following:`csv`, `text`, `JSON`, or `Parquet`.
-In addition to the generically supported options for any file type, there is documentation of file-format-specific options for [Parquet](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html), [ORC](https://spark.apache.org/docs/latest/sql-data-sources-orc.html), [JSON](https://spark.apache.org/docs/latest/sql-data-sources-json.html), [CSV](https://spark.apache.org/docs/latest/sql-data-sources-csv.html), and [text files](https://spark.apache.org/docs/latest/sql-data-sources-text.html).
+The name for the file source format is one of the following: `parquet`, `orc`, `json`, `csv`, or `text`.
+There are [generically supported options](https://spark.apache.org/docs/latest/sql-data-sources-generic-options.html) for any file type, as well as file-format specific data source options for each specific file source.
+For specific options for each of these file sources, see the docs for [Parquet](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html#data-source-option), [ORC](https://spark.apache.org/docs/latest/sql-data-sources-orc.html#data-source-option), [JSON](https://spark.apache.org/docs/latest/sql-data-sources-json.html#data-source-option), [CSV](https://spark.apache.org/docs/latest/sql-data-sources-csv.html#data-source-option), and [text files](https://spark.apache.org/docs/latest/sql-data-sources-text.html#data-source-option).

 ??? info "Supported Options"
     | Option Name             | Information                                                                                        | Default         | Required?   |